 You now need to fit the power supply into the case, which is very simple to do.
 It fits into the large hole at the back end of the case which is usually at the top.
 Make sure that the power socket and fan outlet face outwards.
 Secure the PSU with the screws that came with it.

-Once you have prepared the case and installed the PSU you're ready for the next step, installing the motherboard and then the other components one by one:
+Once you have prepared the case and installed the PSU you're ready for the next step in this quick-start guide on how to build a PC - installing the motherboard and then every other component after that:

 Before attempting the first boot up for your computer, you should check over your new build.
 Make sure all your components are installed properly.
 Your monitor, PC case, and speakers should all by connected to a power source in the wall.
 Switch these on, and then press the On button which should be located at the front of your PC case.

 The power light on the front of your PC should light up, you should also hear the whim of the CPU fan and any PSU fans, and also the hard drive spinning.

 A few seconds later you should see some text being displayed on the monitor, and then eventually display something like "unable to load operating system".
 If this happens then the first boot up was a success and you can continue to the next step which is configuring your BIOS.

 Once you have configured the BIOS for the first time, you can continue to install your operating system.
-Most of you will be installing Windows 7 or 8 and all you need to do is follow the basic steps on-screen after putting in the Windows disk.
+Most of you will be installing Windows 10 and all you need to do is follow the basic steps on-screen after putting in the Windows disk (or USB drive).

-It's as simple as that.
+That's basically all you need to know on how to build a PC.
 Once you have installed the operating system, you are all done and ready to play.
-As you see, building your own custom PC is a very straightforward process these days.
+As you see, building your own custom PC is easy as pie.
+Enjoy your new machine.